heywoodlh/heywoodlh.io/_posts/2020-11-08-Linux-MacOS-Setup.md

 ### Server-side:

-As I stated above, I use Unix-like OS-es exclusively for my back-end, server-side stuff to augment the applications I have available to me so there isn't much to get into that's relevant to my MacOS setup.
+I use Unix-like OS-es exclusively for my back-end, server-side stuff to augment the applications I have available to me so there isn't much to get into that's relevant to my MacOS setup.

+On a side note: I think MacOS is _the worst_ for servers.
+I prefer NixOS, Arch Linux and/or FreeBSD for my server-side needs.

 ### Client-side:

 I use Docker for all of my client-side Linux workflows.
 Docker is cross-platform and allows me to run a virtual Linux kernel on Windows, Mac or Linux.

-One of the downsides of Docker on Mac compared to Docker on Linux or Windows is that the MacOS kernel lacks the virtualization needed to more natively run a Linux container.
-As a fix, Docker on Mac runs a Linux virtual machine.
+One of the downsides of Docker on Mac compared to Docker on Linux or Windows is that the MacOS kernel lacks the virtualization needed to more natively run a Linux kernel for containers.
+To make up for this Docker on Mac runs a Linux virtual machine.
 I actually view this is a good thing, though, because it separates Docker from a lot of the privileged resources in MacOS.
 Unless you run [rootless Docker](https://docs.docker.com/engine/security/rootless/) or a rootless alternative like [Podman](https://podman.io/) (both of which I think are better than running Docker on Linux and adding yourself to the `docker` group), it's pretty trivial to pwn a system if you have access to the Docker daemon on Linux.

 In theory, Docker running within a kernel in a VM on MacOS will add some latency and performance restrictions compared to Docker running on a Linux host and sharing the same kernel as the host.
 I haven't seen any noticable performance hits on Mac vs Linux for what I do, however, but it's still good to be aware of.
+You can tweak the resource allocation for the VM in Docker's preferences.

 ### Keeping things in the command line: